 Keywords used on search engines that referred traffic to a site are usually listed in the traffic source section of the analytics tools.
 These keywords are very insightful because it allows you to know what users search online to arrive at your site.

-For major sites that promote their brand, branded terms from search is pretty important to know.
-Because if your site’s objective is to build brand awareness and exposures, it’ll be very important to reach audience who are looking for your brand.
+For major sites that promote their brand, branded terms from search engines are pretty important to know.
+Because if your site’s objective is to build brand awareness and exposures, it’ll be very important to reach the audience who are looking for your brand.

 Once you reached your users, assuming your site did a great job in brainwashing them with your brand and products/services, they will likely and possibly return back to your site (may even buy or convert, too!!) through search terms related to your brand or company’s name.